mysql/mysql-utilities/doc/man/mysqldbimport.rst

 with the :option:`--format` option:

 **SQL** (default)
   Display output using SQL statements.
-For definitions, this is the appropriate **CREATE** and **GRANT** statements.
+For definitions, this consists of the appropriate **CREATE** and **GRANT** statements.
 For data, this is an **INSERT** statement (or bulk insert if the :option:`--bulk-insert` option is specified).